mrsac7/placement-resources/Swiggy/README.md

-# Indeed
+# Swiggy
-> Collection of coding questions asked by Indeed during placements at IITs
+> Collection of coding questions asked by Swiggy during placements at IITs

 ## Questions Index